-2009 Variable Compensation Plan
+2010 Variable Compensation Plan

-On June 9, 2008, the Compensation Committee adopted the 2009 Variable Compensation Plan (the "2009 Plan").
-The 2009 Plan was designed to encourage performance and retention of eligible employees by providing cash bonus awards based on our financial performance during the fiscal year ended March 31, 2009.
-Each of our executive officers, other than Mr. Lasserre, our Vice President, Sales, was eligible to participate in the 2009 Plan.
+On June 4, 2009, the Compensation Committee adopted the 2010 Variable Compensation Plan (the "2010 Plan").
+The 2010 Plan was designed to encourage performance and retention of eligible employees by providing cash bonus awards based on our financial performance during the fiscal year ended March 31, 2010.
+Each of our executive officers was eligible to participate in the 2010 Plan.
 Certain other officers were also eligible to participate.

-Under the 2009 Plan, each participant had a designated target bonus.
-The target bonus for Lee-Lean Shu, our President, Chief Executive Officer and Chairman, was \$54,144, and the target bonus for each of the other eligible executive officers was \$25,000.
+Under the 2010 Plan, each participant had a designated target bonus.
+The target bonus for Lee-Lean Shu, our President, Chief Executive Officer and Chairman, was \$54,144, and the target bonus for each of the other executive officers was \$25,000.
 If the target performance goals were exceeded, the actual bonus award payable to participants could have been up to two times the target bonus.
 The use of the same target bonus amount for each of our named executive officers other than our President and Chief Executive Officer reflects our Compensation Committee's desire to treat our executive officers equally with respect to bonus opportunities.
 The Compensation Committee considered the critical role and contributions of Mr. Shu, our President and Chief Executive Officer, in our long-term success when determining his target bonus amount.
-The bonus awards were computed on the basis of our fiscal 2009 operating results, with 40% of the award based on the achievement of targeted net revenues and 60% based on the achievement of targeted adjusted operating income.
-The percentage allocation between these two targets reflected a balance between the Compensation Committee's desire to make the target bonus achievable given the comparatively greater ability of our executive officers to increase revenues, while still focusing the attention of our executive officers on our profitability, which we believe to be the most important factor in improving shareholder value.
-For fiscal 2009, the Company's net revenues were 92.0% of the target amount of \$67,512,478, and the Company's adjusted operating income was 101.4% of the target amount \$12,841,188.
-As we exceeded expectations in fiscal 2009, despite the challenging economic environment, our eligible executive officers were able to substantially achieve the targets of the 2009 Plan.
-The actual bonus award for Mr. Shu under the 2009 Plan was \$52,875, and the actual bonus award for each of the other eligible executive officers was \$24,414.
+The bonus awards were computed on the basis of our fiscal 2010 operating results, with 40% of the award based on the achievement of targeted net revenues and 60% based on the achievement of targeted adjusted operating income.
+The percentage allocation between these two targets reflected a balance between the Compensation Committee's desire to make the target bonus achievable given the comparatively greater ability of our executive officers to increase revenues, while still focusing the attention of our executive officers on our profitability, which it believes to be the most important factor in improving stockholder value.
+For fiscal 2010, our net revenues and operating income exceeded the 2010 Plan targets of \$57,737,343 for net revenue and \$5,118,193 for operating income resulting in earned bonuses of 198.2% of the net revenue target bonus and 200.0% of the operating income target bonus.
+As we exceeded expectations in fiscal 2010, despite the challenging economic environment, our eligible executive officers were able to substantially exceed the targets of the 2010 Plan.
+The actual bonus award for Mr. Shu under the 2010 Plan was \$107,900, and the actual bonus award for each of the other eligible executive officers was \$49.821.

-Bonus awards under the 2009 Plan are subject to vesting based on the participant's continued employment with the Company, with 60% becoming vested and payable on the last business day in April 2009 and 20% becoming vested and payable on the last business day in April of each of the succeeding two years.
-The staged vesting of the bonus awards is intended to further align participants' interests with the long-term interest of our shareholders.
+Bonus awards under the 2010 Plan are subject to vesting based on the participant's continued employment with the Company, with 60% becoming vested and payable on the last business day in April 2010 and 20% becoming vested and payable on the last business day in April of each of the succeeding two years.
+The staged vesting of the bonus awards is intended to further align participants' interests with the long-term interest of our stockholders.